arsdmm/QA-api-automation-reqres/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the MIT License
-You are free to use, modify, and distribute it with attribution.
+You are free to use, modify, and distribute it with attribution